The Yoga Sutras

-I personally consider it one of the most accurate translations that are out there.
+I personally consider it one of the better translations.

-There is a way to read a sanskrit text.
+There is a way to read a sanskrit text as well.
 Without the knowledge of Tantra yukti, the ancient text remains unlocked.

-With out having contextual knowledge and experience, such as culture, it is not possible to conceive what is meant except from the following except of your own bias.
+Without having contextual knowledge and experience, such as culture, it is not possible to conceive what is meant except from the following except of your own bias.
 It is a cage, a prison and more so it is a place that breeds fascinations and fanaticisms of magical and other misunderstandings.

-Question what you learn and who you learn it from, question your beliefs and your perception, question your paradigm.
+Question what you read or learn and who you learn it from, question your beliefs and your perception, question your paradigm.

 By making things fit your paradigm the level of understanding and experience can only be minimal if even possible.